DataDog/integrations-core/consul_connect/README.md

 ### Installation

-Install the Datadog Agent on your services running Consul Connect and follow the [Configuration](#configuration) instructions for your appropriate environment.
+Install the [Datadog Agent][15] on your services running Consul Connect and follow the [Configuration](#configuration) instructions for your appropriate environment.

 ### Configuration
 Follow the instructions below to configure this check for an Agent running on a host.
 For containerized environments, see the [Containerized](#containerized) section.